Guppy16/my-web-app/README.md

 - NOTE: Still under construction

 ## TO DO
+- Turn Hero Unit into a reusable header component
 - fix img size on cards in landing page AND add images
 - Add recipes in food page
 - For safety, only deploy from PR to live branch